Install FreeRADIUS

 -

-If you wish to use FreeRADIUS Agent support for on-prem password validation, enable concatenated credentials whereby an LDAP Password and an OTP is sent in a single password field.
+If you wish to use FreeRADIUS agent support for on-prem password validation, enable concatenated credentials whereby an LDAP Password and an OTP is sent in a single password field.
 To use credential concatenation, enter Y as input and go to step 7.a.

-Please ensure that you type N if you want to use the default behavior, where only OTP validation works and move to point 8.
+NOTE: Ensure to type N if you want to use the default behavior, where only OTP validation works and move to point 8.

 Do you want to enable validation of concatenated LDAP Password+OTP as a single field?
 Y/N N